janettecampbell/blogAPI/README.md

 #### Auth ("/auth")

-- authRouter.post ("/"): register users, authSchema is used, password is hashed, and token generated.
+- **authRouter.post ("/"):** register users, password is hashed, and token generated.

 #### User ("/users")

-- usersRouter.get ("/"): shows all users, must be logged in and have token.
+- **usersRouter.get ("/"):** shows all users, must be logged in and have token.

-- usersRouter.post ("/"): Creates users with usersSchema and provides token.
+- **usersRouter.post ("/"):** Creates users with usersSchema and provides token.
-- usersRouter.get ("/:id"): Returns user by user ID.
+- **usersRouter.get ("/:id"):** Returns user by user ID.
 Parameter is required to get user.
 Must be signed in and have token.
-- usersRouter.put ("/:id"): Updates user by user ID.
+- **usersRouter.put ("/:id"):** Updates user by user ID.
 Parameter is required to update user.
 Must be signed in and have token.
-- usersRouter.delete ("/:id"): Deletes user by user ID.
+- **usersRouter.delete ("/:id"):** Deletes user by user ID.
 Parameter is required to delete user.
 Must be signed in and have token.

 #### Blogs ("/blogs")

-- blogsRoute.get ("/"): Shows all blogs, must be logged in and have a token
+- **blogsRoute.get ("/"):** Shows all blogs, must be logged in and have a token
-- blogsRoute.post ("/blogs"): Creates blog with blogSchema.
+- **blogsRoute.post ("/blogs"):** Creates blog with blogSchema.
 Must be signed in and have a token.
-- blogsRoute.get ("/blogs/public"): Shows all public blogs.
+- **blogsRoute.get ("/blogs/public"):** Shows all public blogs.
 Must be signed in and have a token.
-- blogsRoute.get ("/:id"): Returns blog by blog ID.
+- **blogsRoute.get ("/:id"):** Returns blog by blog ID.
 Parameter is required to get blog.
 Must be signed in and have a token.
-- blogsRoute.put ("/:id"): Updates blog by blog ID.
+- **blogsRoute.put ("/:id"):** Updates blog by blog ID.
 Parameter is required to update blog.
 Must be signed in and have a token.
-- blogsRoute.delete ("/:id"): Deletes blog by blog ID.
+- **blogsRoute.delete ("/:id"):** Deletes blog by blog ID.
 Parameter is required to delete blog.
 Must be signed in and have a token.

+## Schemas

+### Blogs Route Schema:

+- created_by: String, required
+- created_at: Date, required
+- blog_title: String, required
+- blog_content: String, required
+- private: Boolean, required

+### Users Route Schema:

+- username: String, required
+- email: String, required
+- birthday: Date, required
+- age: Number
+- password: String, required

+## Middleware

+authMiddleware: checks to see if header has a token.